Ficat/EasyBle/README.md

 ```

 ### 4.Connect
 You can connect to remote device by device address or BleDevice object.
-Like scan, now connection also requires permissions.<br>
+Like scan, now connection also requires permissions.
- By default, all operation(like connect/notify/read/write/setMtu/readRssi and so on) callbacks run in UI-Thread, but you can select a thread to run them[How to select a thread to run all operation callbacks](doc/README_MORE.md).
+By default, all operation(like connect/notify/read/write/setMtu/readRssi and so on) callbacks run in UI-Thread, but you can select a thread to run them.
+[How to select a thread to run all operation callbacks](doc/README_MORE.md).
 ```java

        BleConnectCallback bleConnectCallback = new BleConnectCallback() {